golflimaechoecho/puppet-code_deploy/README.md

 # Puppet Code Deploy

-This module adds a Task for running puppet code deploy <environment>.
+This module adds a Task for running puppet code deploy 'environment'.

 ## Requirements